galal-hussein/rancher-mongo-config/README.md

 # rancher-mongo-config
-A Base Docker image to be used as a sidekick for Mongodb container, the scripts in this container will create replica set when you create a service in Rancher environment (at least 3 containers).
+A base Docker image to be used as a sidekick for MongoDB container, the scripts in this container will create replica set when you create a service in Rancher environment (at least 3 containers).

 ## Requirements
-- Docker engine
+- Docker engine.
-- Rancher server
+- Rancher server.
-- rancher-compose
+- rancher-compose.

 ## Usage